harvard-lil/website-static/app/_posts/2010-03-18-software-is-media.md

 wordpress_id: 272
 ---

-> “My view is that software is media today.
-Particulalry consumer software, when people use it,  they approach it in the same way they approach .. a magazine, a newspaper, a tv show….”
+> "My view is that software is media today.
+Particulalry consumer software, when people use it,  they approach it in the same way they approach .. a magazine, a newspaper, a tv show…."

 Fred Wilson
 <br>